microsoft/ALAppExtensions/Modules/System/Azure AD Plan/README.md

 Returns the total number of available plans.
 ### CheckMixedPlans (Method) <a name="CheckMixedPlans"></a>
-The OnCanCurrentUserManagePlansAndGroups event to ensure this API is called with the proper authorization.

  Checks whether the plan configuration mixes different plans.